Lawsonredeye/Side_Project/mysql/Day_2.md

 3. GRANT PRIVILEGE ON <DATABASE_NAME.TABLE_NAME>TO <USER_@_IP_ADDRESS>
 `GRANT SELECT ON my_data_base.school_table TO 'redeye'@'localhost';`

-The **DML** is used for manipulation of data which consist of the Select, Insert, Update and Delete command which is used to alter the data in a database table easily.
+The **Data Manipulation Language** is used for manipulation of data which consist of the Select, Insert, Update and Delete command which is used to alter the data in a database table easily.

 1. `SELECT * FROM <TABLE_NAME>;` : prints all details in a table